salilab/imp_spatiotemporal_tutorial/doc/snapshot.md

 |E3-ubi-RING2|green|3rpg.fasta.txt|E3-ubi-RING2|3rpg.pdb|C|45,116|-15|1|10|6|3||
 \endcode

 Next, we must prepare `static_snapshot.py` to read in this topology file.
-We begin by defining the input variables, `state` and `time`, which define which topology to use, as well as the paths to other pieces of input information.
+We begin by defining the input variables, `state` and `time`, which define which heterogeneity model to use, as well as the paths to other pieces of input information.

 \code{.py}
 # Running parameters to access correct path of ET_data for EM restraint